NOTICE OF PRIVACY PRACTICES

 Right to Request Restrictions.
 You have the right to request a restriction on our uses and disclosures of your health information for treatment, payment, or health care operations.
 You must complete a specific written form providing information we need to process your request.
 Sunflower Medical Group’s Privacy Officer is the only person who has the authority to approve such a request.
 Sunflower Medical Group is not required to honor your request for restrictions, except if (a) the disclosure is for purposes of carrying out payment or health care operations and is not otherwise required by law, and (2) the protected health information pertains solely to a health care item or services for which you or any person (other than a health plan on your behalf) has paid Sunflower Medical Group in full.

 Right to Request Alternative Methods of Communication.
 You have the right to request that we communicate with you in a certain way or at a certain location.
 You must complete a specific form providing information needed to process your request.
 Sunflower Medical Group’s Privacy Officer is the only person who has the authority to act on such a request.
 We will not ask you the reason for your request, and we will accommodate all reasonable requests.

-If you have questions regarding electronic data sharing and health information exchange, please visit http://www.khie.org for additional information.
-Your decision to restrict disclosures through KCMPA and LACIE does not impact other disclosures of your health information.
-As discussed above, providers and health plans may share your information directly through other means (e.g., facsimile or secure e-mail) for permitted purposes without your specific written authorization.
+If you have questions regarding HIE or HIOs, please visit http://www.khie.org for additional information.
+Your decision to restrict access through an HIO does not impact other disclosures of your health information.
+Providers and health plans may share your information directly through other means (e.g., facsimile or secure e-mail) without your specific written authorization.

 If you receive health care services in a state other than Kansas, different rules may apply regarding restrictions on access to your electronic health information.
 Please communicate directly with your out-of-state health care provider about what action, if any, you need to take to restrict access.